SAP-archive/xsk/docs-site/docs/setup/cloud-foundry.md

                 - All released versions can be found [here](https://github.com/sap/xsk/releases/).
                 - All XSK Docker images and tags (versions) can be found [here](https://hub.docker.com/u/dirigiblelabs).

-        - Bind the XSUAA service instance to the XSK deployment:
+        - Bind the XSUAA and HANA Cloud service instances to the XSK deployment:

             ```
             cf bind-service xsk <applicationName>-xsuaa
+            cf bind-service xsk <hanaCloudInstanceName>
+            cf set-env xsk HANA_USERNAME <hanaCloudUsername>
+            cf set-env xsk HANA_PASSWORD <hanaCloudPassword>
             ```

+            !!! info "Note"
-            Replace the `<applicationName>` placeholder with the application name used in the previous steps.
+                - Replace the `<applicationName>` placeholder with the application name used in the previous steps.
+            - Replace the `<hanaCloudInstanceName>` placeholder with the HANA Cloud service instance name that will be used.
+            - Replace the `<hanaUsername>` placeholder with the HANA Cloud username that will be used.
+            - Replace the `<hanaPassword>` placeholder with the HANA Cloud password that will be used.

         - Restart the `xsk` deployment: